Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class3/README.md

 - Step 2

+    Jupyter Notebook allows us to create and share documents with other researchers.
+We can integrate live code, equations, computational output, visualizations, and other multimedia resources, along with explanatory text in a single document.
+This feature makes Jupyter Notebooks one of the most popular tool for reproducing projects.

     Lets go ahead and start the Jupyter Notebook session by clicking "Interactive Apps" -> "Jupyter Notebook"

     ![alt tag](https://raw.githubusercontent.com/Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2023/main/class/class3/img/Jupyter-Notebook-Interactive-App-highlight.png)